mattes/log/README.md

 ```

 In __production__ the setup depends on where you want to ship your logs to.
-Here is an example that ships all logs to Google Stackdriver, and errors
+Here is an example that ships all logs to Google Stackdriver, as well
-are send to Google Error Reporting as well.
+as Google Error Reporting.

 ```go
 import (